1964 Sugar Bowl: Mississippi

 The 1963 squad was Johnny Vaught's seventeenth as head coach at Ole Miss.
 The Rebels did not lose a regular season game, but tied Memphis State and long-time rival Mississippi State en route to a 7–0–2 record.
 This was their twelfth bowl appearance and the seventh in the Sugar Bowl.

 Game summary

 The Sugar Bowl kicked off at 1 pm CST, as did the Cotton and Orange Bowls.
 The temperature was 40 F.

-The game was a defensive slugfest, with thirteen turnovers and nine punts.
+The game was a defensive slugfest.
+The teams combined for 17 fumbles, 11 by the Rebels, both all-time bowl game records.
+There was also a total of thirteen combined turnovers and nine punts.
 Alabama scored its first points on a 31-yard field goal by Tim Davis.
 In the second quarter, Davis kicked field goals of 46 and 22-yards to give Alabama a 9–0 lead at halftime.

 In the third quarter, Davis had a 48-yard field goal to extend the Alabama lead to 12–0.
 Early in the fourth quarter, Ole Miss scored the only touchdown of the game when Perry Lee Dunn threw a five-yard touchdown pass to Larry Smith.
 Alabama then held their lead and won the game 12–7.
 For his four field goal performance, Tim Davis was named the Sugar Bowl MVP.